darrikonn/cheat/README.md

 This results in a database instance at `~/.custom-database-name.db`

 ### Editor
 When adding/editing a cheat, you'll be prompted to edit the cheat's `description` in your preferred editor.
-You can set you preferred editor in the `~/.cheat.yaml` config file:
+You can set your desired editor in the `~/.cheat.yaml` config file:
 ```yaml
 editor: nvim
 ```